 MINT was founded in 2006 by undergraduate students at Atlanta universities who wanted to create a space for emerging artists and patrons to find their voices.
 To date, it has presented the work of more than 1,000 contemporary and experimental artists.

-The MET, a one-million-square-foot warehouse complex, markets itself as a community of entrepreneurs and artisans with public spaces that foster community and connection.
+The MET, a 1 million-square-foot warehouse complex, markets itself as a community of entrepreneurs and artisans with public spaces that foster community and connection.
 The property was built by Coca-Cola cofounder Asa Candler in 1914 and purchased for $58 million in June 2018 by Atlanta-based developers Carter & Associates.

 The MET is also the new home of the Mammal Gallery, a DIY music and performing arts venue that plans to be fully operational by March 2020.